quickapps/docs/eng/designers/themes.md

         $this->Layout->stylesheets();

-* Your theme's css files must be located in the `css` folder of the theme.
+* Your theme's css files must be located in the `/webroot/css` folder of the theme.

-Comment tags
+Comment Tags
 ------------

 All you have to do is add properly formatted CSS comments into your stylesheets.
-Comment-tag's structure is the same used by Hooktags:
+Comment-tag's syntax is very similar to Hooktags syntax:

     [tag_name param1=value1 param2='other value 2' ...]
 TAG_CONTENT [/tag_name]